Minnesota International Piano-e-Competition

 Tchaikovsky No. 1 or No. 2

-Concerti will be performed with the Minnesota Orchestra at the Orchestra Hall.
+Concerti will be performed with the Minnesota Orchestra at the Orchestra Hall, Minneapolis.
 Each finalist will be allotted time to rehearse with the orchestra.
 The concerto must be the same one as on the application recording.

-The winners of the e-Piano Junior Competition will be announced from the stage of the Orchestra Hall during the Award Ceremony the evening of July 8, 2011.
-All finalists (with the exception of the winner) will be asked to perform a short solo piece.
-The winner of the e-Piano Competition will repeat his or her concerto performance with the Minnesota Orchestra during the Gala Concert that will follow the Award Ceremony.
+The winners of the e-Piano Junior Competition will be announced from the stage of the Orchestra Hall during the Award Ceremony the evening of July 11, 2017.
+All finalists may be asked to perform a short solo piece.

 Contestants may not contact or speak with any member of the Jury, including the Artistic Director, as long as they continue to participate in the e-Piano Junior.
 Any violation of this rule will disqualify the pianist.